jezg1/jezg1/README.md

 - 👋 Hi, I’m @jezg1
 - 👀 I’m interested in JS and web projects
 - 💞️ I’m looking to collaborate on JS projects
-- 📫 How to reach me at farentt@hotmail.com
+- 📫 Reach me at farentt@hotmail.com

 <!---
 jezg1/jezg1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.